 The functional currency of Entrée Resources Ltd. is the Canadian dollar.
-Accordingly, monetary assets and liabilities denominated in a foreign currency are translated at the exchange rate in effect at the statement of financial position date while non-monetary assets and liabilities denominated in a foreign currency are translated at historical rates.
-Revenue and expense items denominated in a foreign currency are translated at exchange rates prevailing when such items are recognized in the statement of comprehensive loss.
+Accordingly, monetary assets and liabilities denominated in a foreign currency are translated at the exchange rate in effect at the statement of financial position date while non-monetary assets and liabilities denominated in a foreign currency are translated at exchange rates prevailing when such items are recognized in the statement of comprehensive loss.
 Exchange gains or losses arising on translation of foreign currency items are included in the statement of comprehensive loss.
 The functional currency of Entrée Resources Ltd.'s significant subsidiaries is the United States dollar.
-Upon translation into Canadian dollars for consolidation, monetary assets and liabilities are translated at the exchange rate in effect at the statement of financial position date while non-monetary assets and liabilities are translated at historical rates.
+Upon translation into Canadian dollars for consolidation, monetary assets and liabilities are translated at the exchange rates prevailing when such items are recognized in the statement of financial position date dollars for consolidation, monetary assets and liabilities are translated at the exchange rate in effect at the statement of financial position date while non-monetary assets and liabilities are translated at historical rates.
 Revenue and expense items are translated at exchange rates prevailing when such items are recognized in the statement of comprehensive loss.
+Exchange gains or losses arising on translation of foreign currency items are included in the statement of comprehensive loss.
+Exchange gains or losses arising on translation of foreign currency items are included in the statement of comprehensive loss.
+Exchange gains or losses arising on translation of foreign currency items are included in the statement of comprehensive loss.
 Exchange gains or losses arising on translation of foreign currency items are included in the statement of comprehensive loss.